NPellet/lambda-wrappers/README.md

   });

 ```

+Your AWS Lambda handler that must be configured will then be `path/to/route.handler_name`

 ### <a name='Themorecompleteway:'></a>The more complete way:
 #### <a name='Createarouteeventhandlerusingthemanager'></a>2.
 Create a route / event handler using the manager